ChristianPayne/obs-scheduled-recordings/README.md

 ## Notes
 For help getting timestamps, check out [Timestamp Converter](https://www.timestamp-converter.com/).

 Common timestamps are in seconds.
 This tool uses milliseconds.

+Timestamps you pass should be in your own local time zone.